Android 7.0 Nougat review: an Android version for Android fans

 JIT means a faster booting phone and apps that use less RAM, require less storage and get updated faster.

-Android 7.0 switches things up a little, adding just-in-time (JIT) compilation to ART’s repertoire.
+Android 7.0 switches things up a little, re-introducing just-in-time (JIT) compilation to ART’s repertoire.
 In simple terms, this means the Android system will pre-compile some apps but only compile parts of other apps when they are actually required.
 The result is a faster booting phone, apps that use less RAM, require less storage and get updated faster.
 Not bad, huh?

 No Android update would be complete without security improvements either.
 Android 7.0 has a lot of stuff going on, from hardening the media stack so as to deny future Stagefright-style media library privilege escalations, to simply letting you know from where an app was installed.
 But Nougat also has a few safety-minded features as well as serious security advancements.